Importing live plants into Australia

 - All other live plant material, will be directed to an appropriate approved arrangement site.

 Plants will then undergo growth and disease screening and testing at the designated PEQ facility as per the requirements specified on BICON and the import permit.
 The amount of time the plants spend in a PEQ facility is dependent on the biosecurity risks they pose and the specific testing required.

 Note: Plants imported as a bonsai - Importers should note that special attention, to maintain bonsai characteristics (training, pruning, etc.), will not be given to bonsai plants undergoing growth, screening and testing at the government PEQ facility.

 Once all required testing and screening procedures have taken place and the plants are deemed to be free of any biosecurity concern, the department will release the goods to the importer.

-Importers are responsible for meeting all import conditions and covering all associated costs for services provided by the Department of Agriculture and Water Resources and other parties.
+Importers are responsible for meeting all import conditions and covering all associated costs for services provided by the Department of Agriculture, Water and the Environment and other parties.
 This includes the costs of import permits, documentation assessments, inspections, treatments, PEQ growth and disease screening (including any testing required).

 Information on costs associated with import documentation and processes:

 - Import permit, inspection and PEQ at the commonwealth government facility: check the department’s charging guidelines.

 - Phytosanitary certification: contact your supplier or the NPPO of the country of export.